derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 The last tremor or earthquake happened 29 km ESE of Darband, Tajikistan, and had a magnitude of 4.6.
-The most intense tremor or earthquake in the last month happened 64 km NNW of Bandar Abbas, Iran and had a magnitude of 6.3, this was updated at 02/12, 2021 02:04.
+The most intense tremor or earthquake in the last month happened southern Iran and had a magnitude of 6.3, this was updated at 02/12, 2021 05:32.
 Thanks stackoverflow!!